-No – data protection is not different for small business.
+No – data protection is not different for small businesses.
 The obligations under data protection law are the same for every data controller.
-The only difference lies in the fact that a large business with an exceptionally high turnover will pay a £500 fee to the ICO.
+The only difference lies in the fact that a large business with an exceptionally high turnover will pay a £500 registration fee to the ICO.

 Is data protection for online businesses different?

 No – like with small businesses, data protection is not different for online businesses.
 If your business is all online, you would need to take extra care when processing personal data because of the vulnerability of hackers accessing the data, and the data being lost.

 What does GDPR mean for life sciences companies?